Meditation Classes In Sydney

 Focused meditation

 In this type of meditation, you can focus on something internal, like your breath, or you can bring in external influences to help focus your attention.
 Try counting mala beads, listening to a gong, or staring at a candle flame.
-This improves the concentration ability of your mind.
+These activities improve your mind’s concentration.

 4. Movement meditation